 In series:OECD Environmental Performance Reviewsview more titles

-This report is the third Environmental Performance Review of Korea.
-It evaluates progress towards sustainable development and green growth, with a focus on waste and materials management, and environmental justice.
+This is the third Environmental Performance Review of Hungary.
+It evaluates progress towards sustainable development and green growth, with special features on waste, material management and circular economy, and biodiversity.

 |Assessment and recommendations|